mchoccie/GeodesicDome/README.md

 We aim to implement these three features correctly while also trying to make the code performant both in terms of time and memory.

+## Overview
+I completed this project with 5 other team members as a part of a university capstone project.
+We had a chance to explore the Python library Numba used to optimize Python code.
+The library and docs can be found at this link: https://pypi.org/project/geodome/